thanamn/me-when-i/docs/07_chapter3_linguistic_fragmentation.md

 The participatory nature of meme culture also plays a crucial role in the pragmatics of meme language.
 As Limor Shifman notes in *Memes in Digital Culture*, memes are inherently intertextual, drawing on existing cultural knowledge and encouraging users to contribute their own variations (Shifman 78).
 This intertextuality enables fragmented text to function effectively within a shared cultural framework, as users rely on their collective understanding of internet culture to interpret and appreciate the content.
 For example, the humor of a "Me When I" meme often stems from its ability to tap into universal experiences or widely recognized tropes, creating a sense of connection and relatability among viewers.

 Moreover, the use of fragmented text in memes aligns with H.P.
 Grice's cooperative principle, which outlines the implicit rules that govern effective communication.
 According to Grice, speakers and listeners adhere to maxims of quantity, quality, relation, and manner to ensure that their messages are understood (Grice 45).
-In the context of memes, the maxim of relation—ensuring that contributions are relevant to the context—takes on particular significance.
+In the context of memes, the maxim of relation-ensuring that contributions are relevant to the context-takes on particular significance.
 The fragmented nature of "Me When I" relies on the viewer's ability to infer relevance based on the accompanying image and their own cultural knowledge, transforming the act of interpretation into a collaborative process.

 The pragmatic strategies employed in meme language also reflect broader trends in digital communication, where brevity and immediacy are often prioritized over grammatical completeness.
 As Naomi Baron observes in *Always On: Language in an Online and Mobile World*, the constraints of digital platforms have led to the development of new linguistic norms that emphasize efficiency and adaptability (Baron 67).
 Memes, with their concise captions and reliance on visual elements, exemplify this shift, using fragmented text as a means of maximizing impact and fostering engagement.